gaberomualdo/python-pong-game/README.md

 The code is well commented, and only requires Python2 to be installed, however, it does use Tkinter, which should come pre-installed with Python2, but may not be for various reasons.
 Additional download information is below.

+## Basic Instructions

+In the two-player version, the first player (left paddle) uses the "W" and "S" keys to move up and down, respectively.
+The second player (right paddle) uses the up and down arrow keys to move up and down, respectively.

+In the one-player version, the player is the left paddle, and uses the "W" and "S" keys to move up and down, respectively.

 ## Download and Play

 1. Make sure you have Python installed.
 Install Python at [python.org](https://www.python.org/downloads/).
 Most computers running macOS should have Python pre-installed.
 Check if you have Python installed by typing the command ```python``` and pressing enter in your command prompt or terminal.
 If a prompt like ```>>>``` shows up, then Python is installed.